 Mr. Kabaniaev has taught ballet classes for San Francisco Ballet and San Francisco Ballet School, Boston Ballet, Maui Ballet, Mazatlan Ballet (Mexico), Reiko Ivache Ballet (Japan), Diablo Ballet, Contra Costa Ballet and Company C Contemporary Ballet in Walnut Creek, California.

-Ms. Alexandrova was born in Moscow, Russia and graduated from the world renown Moscow Academy of Choreography (Bolshoi Academy), where she graduated with honors.
+Ms. Alexandrova was born in Moscow, Russia and graduated from the world renowned Moscow Academy of Choreography (Bolshoi Academy), where she graduated with honors.
 Upon her graduation, Marina was selected from the school to become a member of the Bolshoi Ballet.
 While there she danced in virtually all of the Bolshoi's repertoire, highlighted by rich classical ballets such as Swan Lake, Giselle, The Sleeping Beauty, Spartacus and many others.
 Marina danced solo roles in both operas and ballets such as Ivan Susanin, Prince Igor and Mazeppa.

 In 1991 she became a principal ballerina in the Moscow Festival Ballet, where she traveled the world dancing many of the lead roles.
-In 2003, she was awarded as an "Honored Artist of the Russian Federation".
+In 2003, she was awarded as an "Honored Artist of the Russian Federation."
 In 2006 Ms. Alexandrova graduated with honors from the Russian Academy of Theatrical Art with a degree in ballet pedagogy.

-Instructor, Levels III & IV
+Ballet Instructor, Levels I Through IV

 Stretch and Strengthening, Levels I - VI